-Mexican Feather Grass features airy plumes of gold flowers held atop the stems in mid summer.
+Mexican Feather Grass features airy plumes of gold flowers rising above the foliage in mid summer.
 Its attractive threadlike leaves are green in color.
 As an added bonus, the foliage turns a gorgeous harvest gold in the fall.
 The gold seed heads are carried on showy plumes displayed in abundance from late summer to late winter.